If the salary is the same, why move jobs? Reasons why change can be good…

 Everyone likes to move their salary forward when they move job, right?
 Of course, it’s to be expected a lot of the time, but what if you have reached the natural ceiling for your particular market sector and the only opportunity to increase your salary is to commute further, move house or enter the turbulent contract market, which often means you have to do one or more of the previous points anyway?
 This is a familiar scenario across the IT Development market that we serve.

 Not everyone can or wants to make the sacrifices necessary to go on to be a Development Manager, Technical Architect or IT Director – the long hours, the travelling, the customer facing work etc. - yet most people do still want a fulfilling and rewarding career.
 If you slot into this category and assuming that you don’t want to stay where you are until you retire, here are my top reasons to open your horizons when extra cash isn’t on the table:

 1) Technology – working with the latest technologies is a must.
-Nobody really wants to work with old technology as in a rapidly changing marketplace allowing skills to stagnate or worse, become obsolete is career suicide.
-If you employer is dragging their feet maybe you should be voting with yours.
+Nobody really wants to work with old technology in a rapidly changing marketplace as allowing skills to stagnate or worse, become obsolete is career suicide.
+If your employer is dragging their feet maybe you should be voting with yours.